codeunitone/Build-NAV-App/README.md

 Inspired from these Blogpost http://dankinsella.blog/business-central-al-compiler/ I decided to implement it and provide the Scripts for everyone.

+## Prerequisites

+You need the AL compiler to build the extension from the command line.
+The compiler is part of the AL-Extension for VSCode.
+You find it on every Product DVD under `.\ModernDev\program files\Microsoft Dynamics NAV\<NAVVersionNo>\Modern Development Environment\ALLanguage.vsix`.
+If you have the `Modern Dev Enviornment` instlled it is locatet at `C:\Program Files (x86)\Microsoft Dynamics NAV\<NAVVersionNo>\Modern Development Environment\ALLanguage.vsix`.

+Rename the `ALLanguage.vsix` to `ALLanguage.zip` and extract it somewhere.
+You will find the compiler under `.\extension\bin\alc.exe`

 ## Usage

 Copy the `Build` folder into you AL Extension folder.